SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 On the other hand, the trainrun section represents a specific segment or portion of a trainrun that connects two nodes.
 It encapsulates all the relevant information related to that particular section, including temporal details like departure and arrival times.
-Additionally, it also stores the travel time, which indicates the duration it takes for the trainrun to move from one node to another.
+Additionally, it also stores the journey time, which indicates the duration it takes for the trainrun to move from one node to another.

 The trainrun connection signifies the point in the logistic network where two trains need to coordinated to ensure a smooth connection between them.